jenwill/pipers-seekers-frontend/README.md

 ## Version

-1.0.2
+1.0.0

 ## Description

-Piper's Seekers is a fork of the Finders Keepers frontend at  https://github.com/spyosaurus/finders-keepers-frontend This fork was created by Finders Keepers team member Jennifer Piper, to allow her to freely modify and upgrade her own version of the original Finders Keepers game.
+Piper's Seekers frontend is a fork of the Finders Keepers frontend at  https://github.com/spyosaurus/finders-keepers-frontend This fork was created by Finders Keepers team member Jennifer Piper, to allow her to freely modify and upgrade her own version of the original Finders Keepers game.